man-shu/ensemble-fmri/README.md

 ## Time taken

-We ran the experiments on a CPU-based cluster with 72 nodes and 376 GB of RAM.
+We ran the experiments on a CPU-based cluster with 72 nodes and 376 GB of RAM, but only used 20 parallel jobs.

 The time taken for each experiment is as follows: